georgewhewell/undervolt/README.rst

   Cache.
 A warning message will be displayed if you attempt to set different offsets.

+- ``OSError: [Errno 1] Operation not permitted``
+  First try running with ``sudo``.
+If the error persists, your system is probably booted in Secure Boot mode.
+In this case, the Linux kernel will prevent userspace programs (even as root) from writing to the CPU's model-specific registers.
+Disable UEFI Secure Boot in your system's BIOS and the error should go away.

 Credit
 ------
 This project is a trivial wrapper around the work of others from the following resources: